sarefinsag/x-erotate-c6a65/src/pages/index.md

     title: Blog
     content: Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis nunc non interdum.
-Pellentesque tortor ligula, gravida ac commodo eu. and vetu is not a vaowel and also become a not vowel . lord powell and lord mithun ali is a xoos Xerotate. theat xerotate contains
+Pellentesque tortor ligula, gravida ac commodo eu. and vetu is not a vaowel and also become a not vowel . lord xrotate and lord mithun ali is a xoos Xerotate. theat xerotate contains
     actions:
     - type: action
       template: action